 Varicose veins in pregnancy

-They commonly appear in the legs, but they can occur almost anywhere including the buttocks, rectum, and vaginal area.
+They commonly appear in the legs but can occur almost anywhere, including the buttocks, rectum, and vaginal area.
 Varicose veins in pregnancy are quite common, though they are painless and harmless.

-During pregnancy, the uterus tends to block the veins that return blood from the lower half of your body to the heart; hence reducing blood flow from the legs.
+During pregnancy, the uterus tends to block the veins that return blood from the lower half of your body to the heart, reducing blood flow from the legs.

 If you develop varicose veins in pregnancy, they will often diminish without treatment after giving birth.
 However, they may persist for up to one year for some women.

-Generally, varicose veins in pregnancy can be prevented by leading an active lifestyle, wearing maternity support hosiery, elevating your legs to improve circulation, and increasing sodium intake.
+Generally, varicose veins in pregnancy can be prevented by leading an active lifestyle, wearing a maternity support hose, elevating your legs to improve circulation, and increasing sodium intake.

 Your doctor will recommend you wear compression stockings for up to a week after surgery.

-Contact us to get more information about the best treatments for varicose veins and their costs.
+Contact us for more information about the best treatments for varicose veins and their costs.
 Click here for more information about Varicose veins treatment, or return to the Medical Blog.